ratepay/magento2-module/README.md

 ````

 ## Changelog

+### Version 2.1.6 - Released 2022-09-07
+* Fixed error message when entered IBAN was invalid
+* Fixed sandbox mode problem for capture-, refund- and cancel-mechanisms with certain configurations
+* Added copyright header to all files

 ### Version 2.1.5 - Released 2022-08-22
 * Added proxy mode for IP determination when shop server is behind a proxy